gianfa/research-snn-vs-ann-in-rl/docs/poster_AIFM.md

 [SJÖSTRÖM, 2010]

-### The Training
+### Training
-A regression dataset, with controlled dimensionality and characteristics, is created using scikit-learn.
+The experiment was conducted on a supervised learning regression task, where a multidimensional time series was provided as input, and the objective was to predict a unidimensional time series as output.
+The dataset was generated algorithmically using scikit-learn.
 A train/test split of 20% is then applied.
 The entire dataset is shown to the network several times (epochs) and at certain intervals of epochs, the STDP acts on the reservoir.
 A logic was implemented for recording the reservoir activations, decoupled from the network implementation itself.
 During training, these activations are thresholded, with threshold equal to 0, and accumulated in a variable that will then contain the *traces* of the spikes.
 A function takes care of taking these traces, applying the optimised version of the STDP and returning the new weight matrix of the Reservoir, which will finally be assigned to it.